-In a NameNode HA configuration, this NameNode will not enter the standby state as usual.
-Rather, this NameNode will immediately enter the active state, perform an upgrade of its local storage directories, and also perform an upgrade of the shared edit log.
+In a NameNode HA configuration, this NameNode does not enter the standby state as usual.
+Rather, this NameNode immediately enters the active state, perform an upgrade of its local storage directories, and also perform an upgrade of the shared edit log.
 At this point, the standby NameNode in the HA pair is still down.
-It will be out of sync with the upgraded active NameNode.
-To synchronize the active and standby NameNode, re-establishing HA, re-bootstrap the standby NameNode by running the NameNode with the '-bootstrapStandby' flag.
+It is out of sync with the upgraded active NameNode.
+To synchronize the active and standby NameNode, reestablishing HA, re-bootstrap the standby NameNode by running the NameNode with the '-bootstrapStandby' flag.
 Do NOT start this standby NameNode with the '-upgrade' flag.

-'''

 su - hdfs -c "hdfs namenode -bootstrapStandby -force"

-'''

-The bootstrapStandby command will download the most recent fsimage from the active NameNode into the \$dfs.name.dir directory of the standby NameNode.
+The bootstrapStandby command downloads the most recent fsimage from the active NameNode into the \$dfs.name.dir directory of the standby NameNode.
 You can enter that directory to make sure the fsimage has been successfully downloaded.
 After verifying, start the ZKFailoverController, then start the standby NameNode.
 You can check the status of both NameNodes using the Web UI.